01 of 05

 - Set the glass upright and allow it to dry.

-Tip: When you do pour your cocktail, be sure to do so slowly so the liquid doesn't splash up the sides of the glass and ruin your rim.
+Tip: When you pour your cocktail, be sure to do so slowly so the liquid doesn't splash up the sides of the glass and ruin your rim.
+Some liquid-dry ingredient combinations cause messy reactions, too.
+For instance, if beer hits salt when making a michelada, the foam will form very quickly and get out of control.

 Rolling the Rim